-There are many enjoyable and fascinating events in the UK relating to Mexican culture and language – languages which include both the official Spanish language and the many indigenous languages of Mexico, Nahuatl being perhaps the best known.
+There are many enjoyable and fascinating events in the UK relating to Mexican culture and language, including both the official Spanish language and the many indigenous languages of Mexico, Nahuatl being perhaps the best known.

-The BMS hopes to release details of its 2018 programme soon.
-In the meantime, here are details of some of the Mexican events taking place around the UK.
-Feel free to email the BMS if you would like to suggest another event for the list, or if you would like to write a blog post about the event you have attended, firstname.lastname@example.org.
+Check out the details of both BMS-organised events and independently-organised events taking place around the UK.
+Feel free to email the BMS at firstname.lastname@example.org if you would like to suggest an event for the list, or if you would like to write a blog post about an event you have attended.

 We’d love you to share your experiences with us all!